turingschool/backend-curriculum-site/module2/lessons/database_relationships_and_visualizations.md

 ## Warm-Up

-* Draw a diagram of the table in our Task Manager database.
+* Draw a diagram of the table for `users` in your Book Club project.
 What information lives in that table?
-* Assume we want to expand this application to allow for more than a single user.
-Each user should have multiple tasks.
-What changes would we need to make to our existing database?
+* What is the relationship between a `user` and a `review`?
+What does this relationship look like on a database level?
-* What changes would we need to make to our models in order to take advantage of the changes we made to our database?
+* How will this relationship be set-up in the models?

 ### Defining Key Terms